Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Ed Peck, via e-mail

-We learned from traveling with you on our 2004 delegation to Palestine (see October 2004 Washington Report, pp. 42-61) that, despite your humorous demeanor, you take words very seriously indeed.
+We learned from traveling with you on our 2004 delegation to Palestine (see October 2004 Washington Report on Middle East Affairs, pp. 42-61) that, despite your humorous demeanor, you take words very seriously indeed.
 It was after that trip, which was a revelation to us all, that we first heard you insist, “It’s not a conflict, it’s an occupation!”

 For the revelations experienced by more recent visitors—in this case, six schoolteachers from the Los Angeles area—see p.
 36.